nickinack/nickinack.github.io/about.md

 - <b>Feb 2020 - Aug 2020</b> Research Undergrad at <a href="https://serc.iiit.ac.in/">Software Engineering Research Center</a>
 - <b>May 2017- March 2019</b> Teaching assistant at <a href="http://asianintlschool.com/Ruwais/Default.aspx">AIS</a>

-### Publications and Conferences

-- <b>Oct 2020</b> Abstract acceptance at <a href="https://neuromatch.io/">Neuromatch 3.0</a> for our abstract <i>Seeing with the Mind’s Eye: Abstract representation of Visual Stimuli from neural recordings using deep generative networks</i>

 ### Awards and Honors

 - QubitxQubit & IBM Quantum Mentorship program